bjgill/character-sheets/README.md

-# TTB-character-sheets
+# character-sheets

+A set of character sheets and templates for miscellaneous RPGs.

+## Through The Breach
 A non-magical character sheet template for use in the Through the Breach RPG.
 Written using LaTex.

-Old reference version in odf (LibreOffice) format also available, but unmaintained.